coreweave/kubernetes-cloud/docs/coreweave-kubernetes/sealed-secrets.md

 kubectl create -f mysealedsecret.json
 ```

-jOnce deployed, the secret can be viewed using `kubectl get`:
+Once deployed, the secret can be viewed using `kubectl get`:

 {% code overflow="wrap" %}
 ```bash